 John Anderson, Music Teacher, Salmon John Anderson has been the Salmon High School music teacher for the past 14 years.
 Upon his arrival, the music program at Salmon High was struggling.
 During his tenure, Mr. Anderson doubled and even tripled the sizes of the music classes and ensembles he teaches.
 Students want to be in his class.
 Mr. Anderson is sensitive to the needs of his students and reaches out with encouragement to those who may be shy or less accomplished.
 Besides regular band and choir concerts, he has organized the stage band and teaches a popular classical guitar class and courses in applied music.
 With proceeds from many fund-raisers, Mr. Anderson has purchased equipment, instruments, visual aids, and technical equipment—even paint for the walls of the band room.
 He has acquired portable risers and backdrops that he willingly lends to other groups in the community for their own performances.
 John Anderson has brought music to the forefront for the City of Salmon, with his ability to inspire and motivate the city’s youth.

-Michele Chmielewski, Art Teacher, Past President, Idaho Art Education Assn., Coeur d’Alene Michele Chmielewski is known as an outstanding teacher, both in the classroom and through the Idaho Digital Learning Alliance.
+Michele Chmielewski, Art Teacher, Past President, Idaho Art Education Assn., Coeur d’Alene Michele Chmielewski is known as an outstanding teacher, both in the brick and mortar classroom and virtually through the Idaho Digital Learning Academy.
 She is the Past President of the Idaho Art Education Association and the current Vice President of the Pacific Region for the National Art Education Association.
 Even with overlapping leadership responsibilities, not to mention her primary, classroom instructional work, she is focused and is dedicated to providing meaningful and relevant professional development opportunities for Idaho educators through two annual conferences—in fall and spring—which are held in regional rotation around the state, allowing close access for as many educators as possible.
 Ms. Chmielewski has built strong partnerships with colleges and universities throughout Idaho to not only provide continuing education credit to educators but also to promote post-secondary programs and build collaborative opportunities for art teachers at all levels of education.
 She has continuously brought superior keynote speakers and workshop presenters and striven to make every Idaho Art Education Assn. conference unique, meaningful, and educational for all participants.
-The membership of the Association has grown rapidly and continuously, providing significantly more Idaho art educators with support and tools for their academic programs.
-Under her guidance, “Pop-Up Art” shows that showcase art teachers’ personal artworks have become a part of the annual Fall conference, recognizing and promoting members as artists as well as educators.
-Ms. Chmielewski also has worked with the Idaho State Department of Education on committees to refine and revise teacher certification standards for visual art teachers.
+The membership of the IAEA has grown rapidly and continuously, providing significantly more Idaho art educators with support and tools for their academic programsdue to her diligence.
+Under her guidance, “Pop-Up Art” shows that showcase art teachers’ personal artworks have become a part of the annual fall professional development conference, recognizing and promoting members as artists as well as educators.
+Ms. Chmielewski also has worked with the Idaho State Department of Education to refine and revise teacher certification standards for visual art teachers.

 Kathy Stefani, Music Teacher, President, Idaho Music Educators Assn., Moscow Kathy Stefani has been a music teacher in Idaho for more than 30 years.
 She has worked mostly in rural schools and always strives to build positive connections with her students and community.
 As part of her email byline, Kathy states, “They don’t care what you know until they know you care.”
 This statement applies to her as an educator as well as to her drive to further arts education in the state of Idaho.
 Kathy has advocated for music education in Idaho by reaching out to educators across the state, by presenting at the Idaho Music Educators Association In-Service Conferences, and by working with the State Department of Education on academic standards.
 She also took it upon herself to begin a statewide mentorship program for new music teachers, to help communities recruit, retain, and maintain high-quality music teachers and programs in schools throughout Idaho.
 Kathy is an individual who works tirelessly for her students and fellow educators to ensure all students have a well-rounded education in the State of Idaho—and that includes music education.